chris-german/Hoffman2Tutorials/README.md

 -----------------------

 Hoffman2 uses the UGE (Univa Grid Engine) job schedular to manage computing jobs on the cluster.
+UGE is a fork of Sun Grid Engine (now known as Oracle Grid Engine), and most commands and environment variables are identical to it.
 See
 <a href="https://www.hoffman2.idre.ucla.edu/Using-H2/Computing/Computing.html" class="uri">https://www.hoffman2.idre.ucla.edu/Using-H2/Computing/Computing.html</a>
 for some commonly used UGE commands or the more exhaustive [UGE User Guide](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf).